SStyles93/blog/_posts/2024-02-18-PostMortemGK.md

 Pitch
 The pitch for this project was the following:  “Explore the dream worlds of a sick child in the company of a cat with magical powers in Project Girl and Kitty, a contemplative 3D puzzle-adventure game.
 Manipulate objects by making them change size using the cat's powers to solve unique puzzles, and immerse yourself in a captivating adventure combining imagination and challenges.”

+For the project VR, we had the following constraints:

+- Using Unreal Engine 5
+- Making a VR game
+- Start the project with the provided pitch

+The pitch was :

+#quote()[
+Project VR is a virtual reality puzzle game where the main character, in the midst of a hangover, must reconstruct the events of the previous day by solving puzzles in their closed apartment.
+]

 ### Team
 The team was split into three teams : Programming, Art and Audio.
 Each person also had a more specific role.
 For the artists, it was assigned by the teacher, as for the programmers, it appeared from the skills of each and everyone.
 The goal was for the audio team to be able to work on the game though a WWise session hosted on a perforce server.
 However, during the production, we weren’t able to set that up due to technical difficulties.
 Meaning that we couldn’t integrate the audio engineering section’s work before the end of the final deadline and that the integration could only be done before with a USB key.